 The Court may impose a non-pecuniary penalty in addition to or in substitution of a fine.
 This penalty may be compulsory training, developing an occupational health and safety improvement project, or publication of the details of the offence and outcome in the media or on a defendant’s website.

-An individual or corporation found guilty of a WHS offence has 14 days to appeal the Magistrate’s decision.
+An individual or corporation found guilty of a WHS offence has 1 month to appeal the Court’s decision.
 There is no fee to file an appeal.

 To initiate an appeal you must complete an Application for review or appeal form (below) and complete three (3) copies.
-When you file the appeal in the Registry, each copy will be stamped with the Court Seal.
-One copy will be retained for the file, one will be served on the complainant, and you keep one.
+When you file the appeal in the Registry, each copy will be date stamped.
+One copy will be retained for the file, and two will be returned to you.
+You must serve one copy on the complainant and keep one for your own records.

-A Judge of the Court will hear the appeal.
+A Full Bench of the Court will hear the appeal.

 The Court may suspend the operation of an order until the determination of the appeal.